RietBurger/wtc_bootcamp_ios/README.md

   Create a 'Death Note' app</br>

 Rush00:</br>
-  Link to 42API and access topics with messages.
+  Link to 42API and access topics with messages.</br>

 Day05:</br>
+  Create a basic maps app Using mapkit.</br>

+Day06:</br>
-  Use gestures, animation and behaviours on objects.
+  Use gestures, animation and behaviours on objects.</br>
   Create an app that generates randomly colored rectangles or squares on click.
-Use pinch, rotate and pan on any of these objects.
+Use pinch, rotate and pan on any of these objects.</br>

+Day07: </br>
+  Create a weather chatbot using Cocoapods.</br>